 After School Clubs

 We are an active school and encourage our children to develop and enhance their interests outside of the curriculum and we’re lucky enough to benefit from a broad range of before and after school clubs.
-Our current programme is paused until the COVID-19 restrictions are lifted.
-To view an example of our usual programme please see our previous clubs timetable.

 We are dedicated to providing our children with a well-rounded and broad curriculum – for more information about what we offer, see our Curriculum Information page.